celery/celery/sources/cookbook/daemonizing.txt

 :Usage: `/etc/init.d/celeryd {start|stop|force-reload|restart|try-restart|status}`
 :Configuration file: /etc/default/celeryd

-To configure celeryd you probably need to at least tell it where to chdir when it starts (to find your celeryconfig).
+To configure celeryd you probably need to at least tell it where to change directory to when it starts (to find your `celeryconfig`).

 .. _debian-initd-celeryd-example: